thelfer/tfel/docs/web/index.md

 `MFront` is a code generator which translates a set of closely related domain specific languages into plain [C++](http://isocpp.org/) on top of the `TFEL` library.
-Those languages covers three kind of material
+Those languages cover three kinds of material
 knowledge:

 - [material properties](material-properties.html) (for instance the
   Young modulus, the thermal conductivity, etc.)
 - [mechanical behaviours](behaviours.html).
 Numerical performances of
-  generated mechanical behaviours was given a particular attention.
-[Various benchmarks](benchmarks.html) shows that `MFront` implementations are competitive with native implementations available in the `Cast3M`, `Code-Aster` and `Cyrano3` solvers.
+  generated mechanical behaviours were given a particular attention.
+[Various benchmarks](benchmarks.html) show that `MFront` implementations are competitive with native implementations available in the `Cast3M`, `Code-Aster` and `Cyrano3` solvers.
 - [simple point-wise models](models.html), such as material swelling used in fuel performance codes.

 A set of interfaces are provided for various solvers: